Brightify/Fetcher/README.md

 `ErrorHandler` tells `Fetcher` what to do if `Response.result` is failure.
 It can be set in its `init` with parameter named `errorHandler`.
 Default one is `NoErrorHandler`.

 When resolving error `Fetcher` first calls `canResolveError`.
 If it returns `false`, then there is no change in behavior and callback is called with unchanged `Response`.
-If `true`, then `resolveError` is called instead of callback.
-However that callback is passed as closure which you can call with modified `Response`.
+If `true`, then `resolveError` is called instead of the callback.
+However the callback is passed as a closure, which you can call with the modified `Response`.

 #### BaseStatusCodeErrorHandler

-`BaseStatusCodeErrorHandler` is "abstract" class for implementations that resolves errors based on status code of the response.
-It has similar `init` to `StatusCodeResponseVerifier`. `canResolveError` returns `true` if status code is one of the codes from `init`.
+`BaseStatusCodeErrorHandler` is "abstract" class for implementations that resolves errors based on the status code of the response.
+It has similar `init` to `StatusCodeResponseVerifier`. `canResolveError` returns `true` if the status code is one of the codes from `init`.

 #### CompositeErrorHandler